CBD Oil For Dogs: A Natural Home Remedy

 How to Give CBD Oil to Your Dog

 Dogs have sharp teeth, but if you can drop CBD oil under their tongue, you will get the best effect.
 This is because this will allow the cannabinoids and terpenes to be absorbed directly into your dog’s bloodstream very efficiently.

 However, if you cannot train your dog to do this (or you’re scared of those sharp teeth), you can try dropping the oil onto your hand and have your dog lick it off (pictured above).
 This will get at least some of the oil absorbed into their bloodstream before it goes into their digestive system.

 As a last resort, you can mix CBD oil with your dog’s food.
 If this is the case, you may need to use a bit more for a therapeutic effect.

-If you want to try it, you should start with a small dosage, observe the results, and then increase the dosage as necessary.
+Full-spectrum all-natural CBD oil is a natural remedy that can be used to treat a variety of disorders in dogs and humans.
+If you want to try it on your dog, you should start with a small dosage, observe the results, and then increase the dosage as necessary.

 Do you use CBD oil for dogs in your home?
 Let us know in the comments below!